 Building an actual particle accelerator would have cost 1.5 million dollars, so due to budget restrictions, the particle accelerator was a digital matte painting in some shots.
 A short section of it was built in reality, for the scenes where John, Kate and the T-X are running alongside it.
 For separate shots, the set dressers would slightly re-arrange it, so it would not look completely obvious that they were running past the same section over and over (as production designer Jeff Mann put it, to avoid the 'Flintstone effect').
 According to director Jonathan Mostow on the commentary track, as much of the footage was used as possible, just cutting away before the point where the actors literally ran off the set.

-When the Terminator is pounding on the car after he's cleared the T-X's corruption from his system, the car was specially rigged to straighten itself out again afterward until the scene was filmed.
+When the Terminator is pounding on the Jeep, while fighting the T-X's corruption in his system, the Jeep was specially rigged to straighten itself out again afterward until the scene was filmed.
 Director Jonathan Mostow dubbed the scene the 'Hulk moment' of the film, which was coincidentally released in the same year as Hulk (2003).